 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There are many subtypes of avian flu.
-The most common subtypes that spread to humans are influenza A(H5N1) and influenza A(H7N9).
-These are named based on types of proteins on the surface of the virus.
-The 2024 outbreak in the U.S. is an H5 subtype of influenza A.
+The recent cases in humans in the U.S. are influenza A(H5).
+The most common subtypes that have spread to humans in the past have been influenza A(H5N1) and influenza A(H7N9).
+The types of proteins on the surface of the virus determine the names of these subtypes.

 Symptoms of bird flu include: